pouriazahedi/andrimann-font-changer/README.md

-# Andrimann Font Changer

-A simple yet powerful WordPress plugin that allows website admins to change the font of their website from the frontend—without writing a single line of code.
+# Fontify – Custom Fonts for WordPress

+Fontify is a lightweight and easy-to-use WordPress plugin that lets you apply your custom fonts to your site without touching any code.
+Whether you want to upload your own fonts or use system defaults, Fontify makes it simple.

 ## Features

-- Upload custom .woff2 fonts via the WordPress admin
+- Upload custom font files (WOFF2, WOFF, TTF, etc.)
-- Apply selected font globally across the site
-- No need to modify theme files
-- Lightweight and fast
+- Apply fonts to body, headings, or any element using selectors
+- Fallback to system fonts if no custom font is uploaded
+- No coding required – just plug & play
-- Perfect for Persian and RTL websites
+- Clean and minimal footprint

 ## Installation

-1. Download the ZIP file from the Releases (https://github.com/pouriazahedi/andrimann-font-changer/releases) section.
+1. Download the plugin from the WordPress Plugin Directory (https://wordpress.org/plugins/fontify/)
-2. Go to your WordPress dashboard → Plugins → Add New → Upload Plugin.
-3. Select the ZIP file and click Install Now.
-4. Activate the plugin.
+2. Or upload the plugin files to the /wp-content/plugins/fontify/ directory
+3. Activate the plugin through the 'Plugins' menu in WordPress
-5. Go to Appearance → Font Changer to select and apply your font.
+4. Go to Appearance > Fontify and set your preferred font options

-## Compatibility

-- WordPress 5.0+
-- Fully compatible with most themes and page builders (e.g., Astra, Elementor, Gutenberg)

 ## Screenshots

+!Fontify Settings
+*Customize your fonts easily from the WordPress dashboard.*

-## Future Plans
+## Changelog

-- Add Google Fonts support
-- Let users choose different fonts for headings and body text
+### 1.0.0
+- Initial release
-- Live preview before applying fonts
+- Upload and apply custom fonts

-## Contributing

-Have suggestions or found a bug?
-Open an issue (https://github.com/pouriazahedi/andrimann-font-changer/issues) or submit a pull request.
-All contributions are welcome!
+- Basic fallback support

 ## License

-This plugin is licensed under the [MIT License](LICENSE).
+This plugin is licensed under the GPLv2 or later (https://www.gnu.org/licenses/gpl-2.0.html).

+## Author

+Created with love by Pouria Zahedi

+---